-- The WebLogic C++ client code requests a WebLogic Server service. - The Tuxedo ORB generates an IIOP request. - The ORB object is initially instantiated and supports Object-by-Value data types.
+- 1. The WebLogic C++ client code requests a WebLogic Server service. - 2.
+The Tuxedo ORB generates an IIOP request. - 3.
+The ORB object is initially instantiated and supports Object-by-Value data types.

 The client uses the CORBA Interoperable Name Service (INS) to look up the EJB object bound to the JNDI naming service.
-For more information on how to use the Interoperable Naming Service to get object references to initial objects such as NameService, see "Interoperable Naming Service Bootstrapping Mechanism" in CORBA Programming Reference for BEA Tuxedo 8.0 at http://e-docs.bea.com/tuxedo/tux80/cref/boot.htm.
+For more information about how to use the Interoperable Naming Service to get object references to initial objects such as NameService, see "Interoperable Naming Service Bootstrapping Mechanism" in CORBA Programming Reference for Oracle Tuxedo at http://download.oracle.com/docs/cd/E18050